codernex/shoppify/README.md

 ## Node.js API Using [Endereco-api](https://github.com/awerudev/shopifyapp/tree/main/Endereco-api)

 ## Modified Items

 - All Input Fields Modified For Better Performance
 - Auto Completion Problem Solved
 - Error Handling Done
 - Used Typescript For Type Safety Of This Application
+- Address Verification Modal
+- Some minor changes where input fields not changin value

 ## TODO:
-- Address Verification Modal

 - Email field validation
+- Adress Field Styles Where all field will be green bordred after comfirming address
+- Modal Button Action To Change Address

 ## Why Delay?

-- In Bangladesh now it's 3:26am
+- For some miss conceptions

 ## When It will complete?

-- Tomorrow it will completed
+- It will completed by today